voxeI/izoomy/README.md

 # izoomy
 izoomy.gg is a website created to host izoomy's twitch.tv stream.
-There are a few pages with info on champions and it is primarily a project I can learn web design with.
+It is primarily a project I can learn the basics of web design with.